sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 ![](./media/IAP143.png)

-You can configure that only some accounts will be part of the review, either by playing with the options (user accounts, orphaned accounts, ...) or by tagging the accounts you want to include in your review thanks to the account search interface.
+You can configure that only some accounts will be part of the review, either by playing with the options (user accounts, orphaned accounts and so on) or by tagging the accounts you want to include in your review thanks to the account search interface.

 This is super flexible as it can be for instance used to review only accounts with some attributes or characteristics such as:

 - Accounts from people working in a given division / country / ...
 - Accounts with a given sensitivity level,
 - Accounts with given controls defects,
-- ...

 In our use case we want to review **ALL** accounts, so lets keep the default configuration.